AFraderaSola/HugoWebsite/content/project/RBPyeast/index.md

 ### TL;DR

-This project’s goal is to identify RNA-binding proteins (RBPs) functionalities with **proteomics data and network analysis**.
-I used **mass-spectrometry** data to collect interaction partners for 40 RBPs with known functionalities on the mRNA life cycle.
-Then I constructed a network to connect all the proteins and use a **guilt-by-association principle** to assign novel functionalities.
-This resulted in the creation of a **Shiny app** database [https://butterlab.imb-mainz.de/RINE/](https://butterlab.imb-mainz.de/RINE/) where data can be interactively explored.
-If you find the app interesting and you want to learn more about the data analysis behind it, continue to read.
+This project aims to identify the functionalities of RNA-binding proteins (RBPs) through **proteomics** data and **network analysis**. **Mass-spectrometry** data was used to collect interaction partners for 40 RBPs with known functionalities in mRNA life cycle.
+Then, a network was constructed to connect all the proteins, and a **guilt-by-association principle** was applied to assign novel functionalities.
+As a result, a **Shiny app** database [https://butterlab.imb-mainz.de/RINE/](https://butterlab.imb-mainz.de/RINE/) was created for interactive data exploration.
+If you find the app interesting and want to learn more about the data analysis behind it, please continue reading.

 ### Introduction

-This project is the backbone of my **PhD thesis** which revolves around mass-spectrometry (MS) data, with a particular focus on RNA binding-proteins (RBPs) and their associated functionalities.
-In recent years, the number of detected proteins classified as RBPs has been **skyrocketing**; in yeast, for instance, there are 1,273 proteins classified as RBPs.
-You can check this nice review from [Hentze *et al.*](https://www.nature.com/articles/nrm.2017.130) if you are curious about this phenomenon.
-Even so, and despite more and more proteins being classified as RBPs, their **functional** roles remain largely unexplored.
+This project is the foundation of my **PhD thesis**, which focuses on mass-spectrometry (MS) data, specifically on RNA-binding proteins (RBPs) and their associated functionalities.
+In recent years, the number of proteins classified as RBPs has **skyrocketed**, with 1,273 proteins classified as RBPs in yeast alone.
+If you're curious about this phenomenon, you can check out this informative review by [Hentze *et al.*](https://www.nature.com/articles/nrm.2017.130) Despite the increasing number of proteins classified as RBPs, their **functional** roles remain largely unexplored.

-The main reason behind the lack of functional details is that newly described RBPs mostly come from **high-throughput** techniques such as  [RNA interactome capture (RIC)](https://www.nature.com/articles/s41467-018-06557-8).
-These techniques usually generate big data sets and **shine at identifying and classifying individuals**, but they do lack deep biological characterization.
-The goal behind this project was to add a **first layer** of functional characterization while keeping a **high-throughput**.
-Thus, we selected **40 well-characterised yeast RBPs** and identified its interaction partners with immunoprecipitation coupled to MS-based quantitative proteomics.
-With this data we were able to build **function-based** networks to gather hints on which individuals might be involved on particular **RNA-related** pathways.
+The main reason behind this lack of functional details is that newly described RBPs mostly come from **high-throughput** techniques such as [RNA interactome capture (RIC)](https://www.nature.com/articles/s41467-018-06557-8).
+These techniques generate large datasets and **excel at identifying and classifying individuals**, but they lack deep biological characterization.
+The goal of this project was to add a **first layer** of functional characterization while maintaining a **high-throughput** approach.
+Therefore, we selected **40 well-characterized yeast RBPs** and identified their interaction partners with immunoprecipitation coupled to MS-based quantitative proteomics.
+With this data, we were able to build **function-based** networks to gather hints on which individuals might be involved in particular **RNA-related** pathways.

 ### The Data

 #### Candidate RBPs

-I wanted to collect the interaction partners for 40 selected RBPs, which would constitute the building blocks of our function-based networks.
-Before focusing on the interactors data itself let’s first take a step back and look at the candidates data.
-Why these 40 RBPs in particular?
-How do they enable function-based networks?
-Hell, what do I even mean by “function-based networks''?
+To begin with, I aimed to gather the interaction partners of 40 chosen RBPs, which would serve as the foundation of our function-based networks.
+Before delving into the interactors data, let's take a step back and examine the candidates data.
+Why specifically these 40 RBPs?
+How do they facilitate the formation of function-based networks?
+Moreover, what precisely do I mean by "function-based networks"?

 {{< figure src="Picture1.png" caption="Function-based network concept" >}}

 Let’s start by refreshing some basic network terminology.
-During this post, I am gonna describe the selected RBPs as network **hubs**, their interaction partners as **nodes**, and the connections between them as **edges**.
-This way, each square (Target RBP) is a hub, each circle (IP interactor) is a node, and the lines (connections) are edges.
-These three elements are what I eventually used to create the **RBP interactome network**.
-When we later take a subset of this larger network, filtering for a particular functionality, we get what we describe as **function-based networks**.
-For instance, if we would keep only the blue hubs, we would obtain a blue function-based network.
+In this post, I will refer to the selected RBPs as **"network hubs"**, their interaction partners as **"nodes"**, and the connections between them as **"edges"**.
+By using this terminology, each square representing a target RBP can be considered a hub, each circle representing an IP interactor can be considered a node, and the lines representing connections between them can be considered edges.
+Using these three elements, I created the **RBP interactome network**.
+When we later filter this larger network for a particular functionality, we obtain a **"function-based network"**.
+For example, if we only keep the blue hubs, we can create a blue function-based network.

-Now that I have established the network *lingua franca*, we can focus on our 40 RBP candidates.
-I selected them with the idea that, ultimately, they would become the hubs on the function-based networks.
-Thus it became paramount to select **well-studied** candidates with **central roles** on their pathways.
-I relied on the [KEGG](https://www.kegg.jp/) and [Reactome](https://reactome.org/) databases to query RBPs involved in **RNA biology pathways** such as degradation or splicing.
-Finally, our **candidates** needed to be included on the TAP tagged comercial library so I could capture them with antibodies.
+With our network *lingua franca* established, let's now focus on our 40 RBP candidates.
+These RBPs were selected based on their potential to become the hubs on the function-based networks.
+To ensure this, it was crucial to choose **well-studied** candidates that play **central roles** in their pathways.
+To identify such candidates, I consulted the [KEGG](https://www.kegg.jp/) and [Reactome](https://reactome.org/) databases, which helped me identify RBPs involved in **RNA biology pathways** such as degradation or splicing.
+Additionally, our **candidates** needed to be included in the TAP-tagged commercial library so that I could capture them with an antibody.

 #### Interactors data

 {{< figure src="Picture2.png" caption="Immunoprecipitation experimental design" >}}

-I immunoprecipitated each selected RBP and pulled down all their interactor partners, in the **presence** or **absence** of RNA.
-This allowed to obtain two very distinctive groups of interactors:
+I performed immunoprecipitation on each of the selected RBPs and captured all their interacting partners in the **presence** or **absence** of RNA.
+This allowed me to obtain two distinct groups of interactors:

-- **Protein-Protein interactors (PPI)**: Due to the RNA digestion, by RNase A, all the nodes in this group interact with our hubs in an **RNA independent** manner.
+- **Protein-Protein interactors (PPI)**: As a result of RNA digestion by RNase A, all the nodes in this group interact with our hubs in an **RNA-independent** manner.
-- **RNA-dependent interactors (RDI)**: This group contains all the nodes that interact with our hubs in an **RNA dependent** manner.
+- **RNA-dependent interactors (RDI)**: This group consists of all the nodes that interact with our hubs in an **RNA-dependent** manner.

-For both groups, the interactors were measured and quantified with a label-free quantification (LFQ) MS protocol.
-Together with the hub candidates, the PPI and RDI nodes are the building blocks which I used to construct the function-based networks.
+Using a label-free quantification (LFQ) MS protocol, I quantified the interactors in both groups.
+These interactors, along with the hub candidates, served as the building blocks for constructing the function-based networks.

 ### Data analysis